 It was over.
 It was done.

-Twitching birds in Britain brings re-assurance to my often fragile confidence, as when I arrive at whatever location I have made for, I find others, like me, that are driven by that same desire to come and see a particular rare bird.
+Twitching birds in Britain brings re-assurance as when I arrive at whatever location I have made for, I find others, like me, that are driven by that same desire to come and see a particular rare bird.
 I realise then that I am not alone in my obsession and feel at ease with myself.
 No longer do I hear my father's scornful tones deriding my stupidity and extravagant waste of money.
 I feel a palpable sense of comradeship and understanding due to the invisible bond we all share for that brief moment and I know I have no reason to feel foolish or insecure.

 The plane finally touched down on the tiny landing strip of Papa Westray.
 We had completed our long tortuous journey but I was still on edge, for now we had to find the location on the coast of Papay that the eider favoured.
 Papay is not large, being approximately four miles long by one mile wide but it is still a large area to cover on foot and without assistance and local knowledge we could waste valuable time searching for the duck before having to catch our return flight at 3pm.